denoland/std/decoders/README.md

   { allErrors: true }
 );

-// when you compose Decoders with a PromiseDecoder,
+// when you compose Decoders with a AsyncDecoder,
-// the result is a PromiseDecoder myObjectDecoder instanceof PromiseDecoder === true;
+// the result is a AsyncDecoder myObjectDecoder instanceof AsyncDecoder === true;
 ```

 ## Tips and tricks